energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 }
 {% endhighlight %}

-The first move is convert this into a real class:
+The first move is convert this into a real class and move the responsibility for calculating the discount into it:

 {% highlight c# %}
 public class CustomerStatus